lupyuen/lupyuen.github.io/src/lisp.md

 # Notes

 1. This article is the expanded version of [this Twitter Thread](https://twitter.com/MisterTechBlog/status/1389783215347429382)

-1. What if we...

-    -   Compile the __uLisp Interpreter to WebAssembly__...

-    -   Use the WebAssembly version of uLisp to __simulate BL602 in a Web Browser__ (including GPIO, I2C, SPI, ...)

-    -   Integrate the __BL602 Emulator with Blockly__...

-    -   To allow embedded developers to __preview their BL602 Blockly Apps in the Web Browser__?

-    🤔

 1. This `setjmp` code hangs when there's an error.
 Needs fixing...